CollingsKenny/resume/src/resume.md

   1. The GPS and on-bike hardware.
   2. A Google Cloud based Express.js middleware and Firebase database.
   3. An Android application to alert the user and display the bike’s location.
-- Programmed middleware in JavaScript with Node.js and Express.js to receive data from hardware devices and to manage and update a real-time Firebase.
+- Programmed middleware in JavaScript with Node.js and Express.js to receive data from hardware devices and to manage and update the Firebase.
 - Implemented Google Maps API and Firebase API in an Android app to display data in real time.

 ### Cepheid - Sunnyvale, CA